 The second spin-off game in the Neptunia series, Hyperdevotion Noire: Goddess Black Heart (Chō Megami Shinkō Noire Geki-Shin Black Heart) is a game for the Play Station Vita focused on Noire.
-Noire was chosen because she won a poll to determine a spin-off protagonist.
+Noire was chosen because she won a poll in 2011 to determine a spin-off protagonist.
 This time, it's a Strategy RPG developed by Sting Entertainment (best known for its Dept. Heaven series, and who previously collaborated with IF on Generation of Chaos 6 in 2012).In the Alternate Continuity of Gamarket, Noire is a few steps shy of unifying the whole world under her banner.
 But things suddenly go wrong when

 These tropes only do everything:

 - A Day in the Limelight: this game features Noire as the Main Character (and the player as a Supporting Protagonist).
 Lampshaded by Neptune, who is less than amused to be dethroned from the protagonist spot.

 - And Now For Something Completely Different: Noire and the Genre Shift aside the setting is called "Gamarket" instead of "Gameindustri" and the Makers (personifications of companies) are replaced by generals (personifications of game franchises)

 - Asskicking Equals Authority: When deciding on a leader, Neptune, Blanc, and Vert all team up to take out Noire first.
 Noire soundly beats them, however, and they reluctantly accept her as their leader.

 - Bait-and-Switch Comment: Saori's "Waiting under the Legend Tree" special move.
 It starts out as a typical Love Confession scene, she's even all embarrassed, then she switches it at the last moment.Saori: I dislike you more than anyone!
 I!
 HATE!
 YOUR!
 GUTS!